 9. Butternut Pasta With Lentil Bolognese

 This nourishing Butternut Pasta With Lentil Bolognese by Taryn Fitz-Gerald is a vegan rendition of the Italian classic.
-Using lentils in place of beef and butternut for the noodles, this version is definitely more energizing while remaining just as tasty!
+Using lentils in place of beef and butternut for the noodles, this version is more energizing while remaining just as tasty!
 Sprinkle this dish with some fresh herbs right before serving to add some earthy flavor.

 10. Seitan Roast With Sausage and Pear Stuffing and Apple Cider Gravy